postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 If you have an individual account and are not part of a team, but want to maintain your current account while migrating company data to an authorized team, you can [export specific data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) or [export a dump of all data](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).

-If you have a personal account and want to disable it and join an authorized team, you can accept the team invite and all personal Postman data will be transferred to to your new team automatically.
+If you have a personal account and want to deactivate it and join an authorized team, you can accept the team invite and all personal Postman data will be transferred to to your new team automatically.

 You ___should___ choose distributed migration if the following conditions apply:

 * Your organization has workspaces that have dedicated workspace admins with numerous collections.
     * Workspace admins can export any relevant collections and environments into the new team workspace.
-* You are a single user and want to disable your existing account or move company data from personal account to the authorized team.
+* You are a single user and want to deactivate your existing account or move company data from personal account to the authorized team.

 > Recreating mocks, monitors, and documentation on the new team may be carried out by those who are responsible for maintaining it.